ThoughtCreator/loka-sdk/README.md

 #### Board

-The following methods retrieves and allow the configuration of the LOKA CPU.
+The following methods retrieves and allows the configuration of the LOKA CPU.

 | **Method**                                                 | **Description**                                                                                          | **Syntax**                                                                   | **Parameters**                                                                                                                                 | **Return**                                                                                      |
 |------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|